-Our Annual Report to Stockholders, which contains consolidated financial statements for the year ended December 31, 2015, is being furnished to stockholders concurrently herewith.
-You also may obtain a copy of our Annual Report on Form 10-K for the year ended December 31, 2015 that was filed with the SEC, without charge, by writing to Generac Holdings Inc., Attn: Investor Relations, S45 W29290 Hwy.
+Our Annual Report to Stockholders, which contains consolidated financial statements for the year ended December 31, 2017, is being furnished to stockholders concurrently herewith.
+You also may obtain a copy of our Annual Report on Form 10-K for the year ended December 31, 2017 that was filed with the SEC, without charge, by writing to Generac Holdings Inc., Attn: Investor Relations, S45 W29290 Hwy.
 59, Waukesha, Wisconsin 53189.
 These materials will also be available without charge at "Investor Relations" on our website at www.generac.com.

-PROPOSAL 1-ELECTION OF CLASS I DIRECTORS
+PROPOSAL 1-ELECTION OF CLASS III DIRECTORS

-Our Third Amended and Restated Certificate of Incorporation provides that our Board of Directors is divided into three classes, as nearly equal in number as possible, with each class serving a consecutive three-year term.
-The term of the current Class I Directors will expire on the date of the 2016 annual meeting, subject to the election and qualification of their respective successors.
+Our Third Amended and Restated Certificate of Incorporation provides that our Board of Directors is divided into three classes, with each class serving a consecutive three-year term.
+The term of the current Class III Directors will expire on the date of the 2018 annual meeting, subject to the election and qualification of their respective successors.